tttor/talk/uq/ml_weekly_2018.md

 # ml_weekly_2018.md
 https://paper.dropbox.com/doc/UQ-ML-Reading-Group-Schedule-O0e6GrWgdFS7dqZ49wFFZ

+## Mar 9, 2018: Model selection
+* Structural Risk Minimization (SRM) paradigm
+  * While the SRM approach can be useful in some situations, in many practical cases the upper bound given in Equation (11.2) is pessimistic.
+* Validation:
+  * hold out set:
+    * Sampling a training set and then sampling an independent validation set is equivalent to randomly partitioning our random set of examples into two parts, using one part for training and the other one for validation.
+  * Validation for Model Selection
+    * train different algorithms (or the same algorithm with different parameters) on the given training set.
+    * to choose a single predictor from H we sample a fresh validation set and choose the predictor that minimizes the error over the validation set.
+      In other words, we apply ERMH over the validation set.
+  * Model-Selection Curve
+    * shows the training error and validation error as a function of the complexity of the model considered.
+  * k-Fold Cross Validation
+    * special case k = m, where m is the number of examples, is called leave-one-out (LOO).
+    * k-Fold cross validation is often used for model selection (or parameter tuning), and once the best parameter is chosen, the algorithm is retrained using this parameter on the entire training set.

 ## Mar 2, 2018: Boosting (not attended)
 * Adaboost algorithm can also be viewed as a “special” form of projected gradient descent, called mirror descent with projection done on the space of probability simplex.